CharlieH94/Pokedex/README.md

 - [react-google-charts](https://www.npmjs.com/package/react-google-charts) A more complex chart library with a wider range of options.
 - [React leaflet](https://react-leaflet.js.org/) A free library for rendering leaflet maps in React.
 It comes with an excellent [getting started guide](https://react-leaflet.js.org/docs/start-installation) to get you up and running.
 - [React Bootstrap](https://react-bootstrap.github.io/) React components based on the popular Bootstrap CSS framework.
-- [Material UI](https://material-ui.com/) React components using Google's Material design.
+- [Material UI](https://material-ui.com/) React components that use Google's Material design.

 Don't feel confined to these suggestions.
 There are several other public api's / visulisation libraries out there for you to use.
 Spend a bit of time planning your app and researching what information is available in your api's.